wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/6-reduce-traffic-with-batched-requests.md

 - creating a shared OneNote notebook for the event
 - sending meeting invites out to the participants

-Applications can get chatty quickly that can also introduce potential throttling issues.
+Applications can get chatty quickly, and that can also introduce potential throttling issues.

 One way to avoid any issues and to introduce an optimization is to group multiple requests into a single request to Microsoft Graph.
 This batching, instructs Microsoft Graph to execute multiple requests and return the grouped results for each request in a single response.
+Batching does not reduce the number of requests, but it does reduce the number of HTTP round trips your application requests to Microsoft Graph.

 ## Microsoft Graph endpoints support batched requests